manymodels/public-ai/README.md

 - Make it easier to build public AI by coordinating research efforts in the ML community
 - Support policymakers and technical teams seeking to implement public AI
 - Organize the movement for public AI

+We host a Slack community which connects together experts from leading public AI projects, thinktanks, and civil society groups as well as a seminar series.

+- We host a [seminar series](https://publicai.network/seminar) that shares insights from leaders in the field such as [Yoshua Bengio](https://archive.org/details/public-ai-bengio), [Diane Coyle](https://archive.org/details/public-ai-coyle), and [Larry Lessig](https://archive.org/details/public-ai-lessig)
+- We maintain a [shared definition](https://bit.ly/publicAIpaper){:target="_blank" rel="noopener"} of public AI to coordinate our work

 ## Learn more